yunxi-zhang/ACAPy-Controller-Angular/README.md

 4. Docker Version: 20.10.8, build 3967b7d.
 Docker is optional, it is only needed when running ACA-Py agents in the same local machine of the frontend app is required.
 5. Docker Compose Version: 1.29.2, build 5becea4c.
 Docker is also optional, it is only needed when running ACA-Py agents in the same local machine of the frontend app is required.

-## ACA-Py Compatible Version
-Currently, this repo is only tested against ACA-Py <b>V0.6.0</b> for a simple happy path.
-This includes:
-1. An issuer user can create/view a new credential schema/definition.
-2. Connections can be established between any 2 of 3 agents.
-3. A holder user can request a credential by starting with a credential request.
-4. An issuer user can approve and issue a credential.
-5. An holder user can store an issued credential to his/her wallet.
-6. A verifier user can request a proof request.
-7. An holder user can choose credentials to give a proof presentation.
-8. A verifier user can verify a proof.
+## Known Issues
+Currently, the frontend app can work with ACA-Py <b>V0.6.0</b> only.
 There're issues of using this frontend app when it's tested against ACA-Py <b>V0.7.0</b> and above, and it will fail when a holder user sends a proof presentation.

 ## Repo Structure
 <pre>